 It’s cloudy, as if it’s about to rain.
 I’m hurrying home to grab a spare battery for my camera, but suddenly I freeze: in the overcast garden, everything around is lit by a calm, beautiful young spring tree.
 Despite being in a rush, I stop, take out my camera, and snap a few shots.
 I’m eager to capture this magical moment.
 A moment of birth.

 A year ago, during an evening walk, I met a man in the city — probably in his sixties.
+He didn’t block my way, but his eyes held a quiet wish to speak.

 I stopped, took out an earbud, and let him know I was ready to listen.